-The nearby market town of Faversham, famous for its Hop Festival, offers a wide range of shopping, leisure and educational amenities, including a good selection of primary schools and two secondary schools, including the renowned Queen Elizabeth Grammar School.
-Faversham has a mainline railway station with a high speed rail link to London St Pancras in just over an hour.
+The town is served by a good selection of primary schools and two secondary schools, one of which being the renowned Queen Elizabeth Grammar School.
+Faversham also has a mainline station with a high speed link to London St Pancras in just over an hour.

 We endeavour to make our sales particulars accurate and reliable, however, they do not constitute or form part of an offer or any contract and none is to be relied upon as statements of representation or fact.
 Any services, systems and appliances listed in this specification have not been tested by us and no guarantee as to their operating ability or efficiency is given.
 All measurements, floor plans and site plans are a guide to prospective buyers only, and are not precise.
 Fixtures and fittings shown in any photographs are not necessarily included in the sale and need to be agreed with the seller.

 - Bright Open Plan Living/Dining Space

 - Good Sized South Facing Rear Garden